-Litigators and trusts and estates attorneys with Vanarelli & Li, LLC bring the requisite experience and knowledge to a wide range of probate lawsuits, estate challenges and contested guardianship litigation.
+Litigators and trusts and estates attorneys with the New Jersey Law Office of Donald D. Vanarelli bring the requisite experience and knowledge to a wide range of will contests, probate lawsuits, estate challenges and contested guardianship litigation.

 We seek a prompt resolution to disputes, while protecting and advancing our client’s interests at all times.
 Litigation attorneys and trusts and estates counsel work together on probate, estate and/or guardianship litigation.
 This combination of litigation experience and subject matter expertise enhances the likelihood of success for our clients.